toppy42/routeexamples/README.md

 1. Create a new app with `rails new`
 1. Go into app/controllers/application_controller.rb and remove forgery protections
     * This will make it easier to curl posts and the like against the project
-1. Starting at the top app/controllers/completed_exercies_controller.rb
+1. Starting at the top of app/controllers/example_controller.rb
     * Copy/type over methods into your example application
     * Create a route to point to that method as shown in config/routes.rb
     * Rinse and repeat for games_controller and/or search_controller until you get bored or run out of time
+1. Encourage students to attempt to solve the problems shown in the completed_exercises_controller